olmallet81/GALGO-2.0/README.md

 # C++ template class *Parameter*

-This class is used to initialize the parameter(s) to be estimated by providing a lower bound, an upper bound and an initial value if required.
+This class is used to initialize the parameter(s) to be estimated by providing a lower bound, an upper bound and an initial value if required (optional).

 ```C++
 namespace galgo {